 Who doesn’t want a job experience from the USA?
 In this article, I will discuss in detail all about the J1 Visa for the USA or J1 as is used in common terminology.

 To start with it is important to know that it’s not very easy to get a J1 visa for the United States of America (USA) and it is not for everyone.

-It’s no big secret the U.S. hotel industry is leaps ahead the rest.
+It’s no big secret the U.S. hotel industry is leaps ahead of the rest.
 The good news is that if you’re currently studying or working in the hospitality field outside of the US, the J-1 visa program can provide you with a once-in-a-lifetime opportunity to gain experience working at a hotel in the United States.
-This post aims to provide J-1 Visa USA overview specifically for the hotel management professionals.
+This post aims to provide a J-1 Visa USA overview specifically for hotel management professionals.

 - Over 300,000 international visitors travel to the USA on J-1 Visa programs.

 - Over 200 countries participate in this program